joshbegley/nyt-latest/README.md

 `In July, the A.I. company Hugging Face discovered that it was hacked by an OpenAI agent.
 Helen Toner, a former OpenAI board member, breaks down the details of what happened on “The Ezra Klein Show.”`\
 https://www.nytimes.com/video/opinion/100000011091564/the-openai-hugging-face-hack-explained.html

-**Election Live Updates: Democratic Socialist Scores Florida Upset as Contests Are Held in 4 States**\
+**Election Live Updates: Top Candidates Advance in Alaska as Democratic Socialist Scores Florida Upset**\
-`Angie Nixon, a progressive firebrand, won Florida’s Democratic Senate primary.
-Primaries were held in Alaska and Wyoming, and voters in California were choosing a replacement for Representative Eric Swalwell.`\
+`A Democratic former congresswoman will face Alaska’s incumbent Republican senator in November.
+In Florida, Angie Nixon overcame a huge fund-raising disadvantage to defeat Alex Vindman.`\
 https://www.nytimes.com/live/2026/08/18/us/elections-florida-california-alaska